pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep5.md

 2. [Step 2: Installing and Configuring DaisyUI](/blog/installing-configuring-daisyui)
 3. [Step 3: Build the Home Page](/blog/build-the-home-page)
 4. [Step 4: Build the Blog and Projects Pages](/blog/build-blog-and-projects-pages)
-5. (You are here) Build the Post Content Page
+5. (You are here) Step 5: Build the Post Content Page
 6. [Step 6: Adding Transitions and SEO](#)
 7. [Step 7: Deployment on Cloudflare Workers](#)
 8. [Step 8: Contact Form with Mailjet](#)